Urban adventures in the Israeli Mediterranean metropole

 3. Make a wish at the wishing bridge of Jaffa

-On the way down from the peak park of the Old City, pause for a moment at the wooden bridge, hold on to your bronze zodiac sign, look deeply at the sea and make a wish.
+On the way down from the peak park of the Old City, pause for a moment at the wooden bridge, hold on to your bronze zodiac sign, look deeply at sea and make a wish.
 Legend says it will come true!

 4. Enjoy drum rhythms on Friday afternoon

 Every Friday afternoon, musicians from all over Israel gather at the northern side of the Dolphinarium to welcome Shabbat with music.
 It’s a great place to feel the vibe of the city and enjoy a magical sunset over the Mediterranean.